-[Slide 6: BASF Group with strong full-year sales and earnings development]
+[Slide 5: BASF Group with strong full-year sales and earnings development]

-We now look at our sales and earnings development by segment in 2021.
-Hans will comment later on the specific development in Q4.
+Let's now look at our sales and earnings development by segment in 2021.
+Hans Engel will comment later on the specific development in the fourth quarter.

-At BASF Group level, sales increased by 33 percent to 78.6 billion euros due to considerably higher prices and volumes in all segments.
+At BASF Group level, sales increased by 33 percent to €78.6 billion due to considerably higher prices and volumes in all segments.
 Currency effects had a slightly negative effect and were mainly related to the U.S. dollar.

-BASF Group's EBIT before special items reached 7.8 billion euros - an increase of 118 percent compared with 2020.
+BASF Group's EBIT before special items reached €7.8 billion - an increase of 118 percent compared with 2020.
 All segments, with the exception of Nutrition & Care and Agricultural Solutions, increased EBIT before special items in 2021.
 The rise in earnings was driven in particular by the Chemicals and the Materials segments.